gaultier/blog/optimization-tales-cockroachdb-part1.md

  spans: [/'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-europe-west3'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-europe-west3'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-us-east4'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-us-east4'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-us-west2'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-us-west2'/'000e377a-062c-45b1-961c-1b28d682df6a']
 ```

 We see that it is using the right index `identity_recovery_addresses_status_via_uq_idx (nid ASC, via ASC, value ASC)`.
-We see that it fans-out to every region: Asia, Europe, US, etc. This is expected: we originally do not know in which region the identity is stored, so we have to ask every region in parallel.
+We notice that it fans-out to every region: Asia, Europe, US, etc. This is expected: we originally do not know in which region the identity is stored, so we have to ask every region in parallel.

 But there is a problem.
 Can you spot it?
 Unless you are an advanced CockroachDB user, I'd be surprised if you do.
 I know I did not spot anything at first.